Our Team

 I integrate narrative therapy, feminist approaches, mindfulness-based approaches, Hakomi, EMDR, sensorimotor psychotherapy, solution-focused therapy, and cognitive behavioural therapy.
 I believe in making clients feel comfortable and safe, and I like to approach the therapeutic relationship with openness, curiosity, and humour.

-I’m a mom to two young boys, and have experienced gaps within the system in terms of support for new parents.
+I’m a mom to two young boys and have experienced gaps in the system when it comes to support for new parents.
 My own experience with birth trauma motivated me to seek further education on supporting pregnant and birthing individuals and new parents.
 I’m also passionate about helping those who have experienced anxiety, grief and loss in this area as well.
 I also have an interest in men’s issues, as well, and now that I have two young boys of my own, I feel an even stronger pull to support men who are struggling.
 I hope to have at least a small part in creating a world for my boys where they can lean into their vulnerability as humans and express themselves more freely.

 Professional Background

-I graduated from the University of Alberta with a Bachelor of Arts degree, with a double major in Psychology and Anthropology.
+I graduated from the University of Alberta with a Bachelor of Arts degree, double-majoring in Psychology and Anthropology.
 I later completed my Master’s of Counselling degree through Athabasca University.
 I’ve also worked with various populations, including those with developmental disabilities, learning disabilities, post-secondary students, and seniors with dementia and Alzheimer’s disease.

 I started as a Registered Provisional with the College of Alberta Psychologists in 2017 and have since completed additional training to further my knowledge.
 I’ve completed training and certifications in advanced play therapy, theraplay, circle of security, hakomi, sensorimotor psychotherapy, the grief recovery method, and solution-focused therapy.